 Airline managers soon learn about customer satisfaction and hard work.
 On the administration side of each flight, everything from fuel to freight weight is assessed, every penny counts.
 And for all of the effort put into each flight, it is the crew which are the ambassadors.
 During a long-haul flight, cabin crew walk many miles and have to deal with good and bad travellers, they are human, and self-control has to be a priority.
 A multi-million pound advertising campaign comes to nought the moment a member of the aircrew blows a fuse.
 The customer pays the bills – whether it is freight or passenger it makes little difference, the key is understanding the delicate relationship balance.

-I am under no illusion, exhibitors (although Ian and I feel we need to move away from the word exhibitors) attending a LizianEvent show are my customers.
+I am under no illusion, exhibitors (although Ian and I feel we need to move away from the word exhibitors – we feel a community-based organisation would work well) attending a LizianEvent show are my customers.
 I provide a service, and if it excels, I will prosper.
 I respect all those I work with; the arrangement has to be mutual because without excellent exhibitors the business fails.
 The relationship has to be reciprocal and transparent; there can be no room for doubt.
 I once worked in a PLC where the management complained about the company.
 They were bringing it to its knees until a new CEO entered the arena.
 Within three months he removed the moaners and those who would not move on.
 One year later the top sales executives were earning bonuses greater than their salaries.
 Consensual dedication to the objective is essential, as is understanding why difficult changes have to be made.

 When parameters are changed the reasoning requires explanation.
 Let us go back a few years, at one time the MBS circuit was small and dominated by a few organisers.
 I assume profits were good and expansion seemed to be smart business practice.
 The weight of organising multiple events means extra staff and overheads.
 Once the organiser has to travel, the promotion becomes expensive and the inevitable occurred, a desperate need for extra stands and higher fees.
 As the prices of positions increased, exhibitors looked for more products to supplement the increased fees.
 Before long, there was little separation between stalls, resulting in many specialist retailers having their margins reduced.
 It became a vicious circle, and the problem was entirely due to the stall price.
 The escalation has become a source of discontent.
 As the organisers increase the table cost so the exhibitors’ margins fall, and eventually they drop out of the loop.
 Sometimes we have to be brave, and I decided to lower the stand fees to give the exhibitor a chance of making a profit.
 To cover every hundred pound fee, an exhibitor may have to turn over two hundred pounds or more.
 I understand the problem and the only option is to lower the stand fee and give the retailer a chance.